Closing the Preparation Gap: How DataDriven Is Building Interview Readiness Infrastructure for Every Data Engineer

 -- 3. Remove geographic barriers: A candidate in Lagos, Bangalore, or Sao Paulo deserves the same preparation quality as a candidate in San Francisco

-If you are preparing for a data engineering interview, start practicing today.
+Anyone preparing for a data engineering interview can start practicing today.
 The preparation gap is closeable.
 The tools exist.
-The only question is whether you start now or wait until the night before the screen.
+The only question is whether the work starts now or the night before the screen.